-The Western Institute of Technology at Taranaki (WITT) or Te Kura Matatini o Taranaki, is a government-funded tertiary institute providing education to people within the region and from around the world.
+The Western Institute of Technology at Taranaki (WITT) or Te Kura Matatini o Taranaki, is a government-funded tertiary education provider that offers education to all people within the region and from around the world.

 As the local hub of learning, WITT is here to serve Taranaki.
-Our role is to cater to the needs of learners, to play our part in addressing national skills shortages, to keep talented people in the region, and to provide our key industries and local businesses the skilled workforce that they need.
+Our role is to cater to the needs of learners, help address local and national skills shortages, keep talented people in the region, and provide our key industries and local businesses with the skilled workforce that they need.

-Learners leave WITT as work-ready graduates, equipped with industry-relevant qualifications, networks, and skills that will enable them to contribute to the needs of our community and businesses.
-We’re committed to ensuring learners are not only equipped with the skills and knowledge required to get the job they want, but they’re supported to gain the kind of real-life experience that’ll set them up for success.
+Learners leave WITT as work-ready graduates, equipped with industry-relevant qualifications, networks, and skills that will enable them to contribute to the needs of our community and beyond.
+We’re committed to ensuring learners are not only equipped with the skills and knowledge required to get the job they want, but they’re supported to be themselves, meet other like-minded people and have experiences that’ll set them up for personal and professional success.